 A well defined SEG helps to minimise the variability of exposure monitoring data.
 Regardless of how the groups are defined, it is important that they must be verified in consultation with the workers and supervisor.
-The maximum number of workers per SEG is 50, as specified in Table 4.

 N.B.
 Competent persons must justify the reasons for classifying each SEG and include the justifications as part of the Noise Monitoring Report.